ebellocchia/bip_utils/README.md

 - *Bip44Coins.MONERO_ED25519_SLIP* uses the ed25519 curve (like Monero itself) with the SLIP-0010 derivation scheme and the default derivation path is m/44'/128'/0'/0'/0'
 - *Bip44Coins.MONERO_SECP256K1* uses the secp256k1 curve (like Bitcoin) and the default derivation path is m/44'/128'/0'/0/0 (like the Ledger implementation)

+Of course, you are free to derive other paths if you want.\
-Whatever implementation you choose, the Monero private spend key is computed from the Bip44 private key as follows:
+Whatever implementation or path you choose, the Monero private spend key is computed from the *Bip44* private key as follows:
-- perform keccak256 of the key
+- perform keccak256 of the key bytes
 - apply *sc_reduce* to the result to get a valid Monero private key

 **Code example**